 This Muslim shrine is a beautiful place that holds a prominent place in Islamic tourism in India.
 The Bara Imambara masjid was built by 4th Nawab of Awadh, Nawab Asaf-Ud-Daula Bada Imambara and is named after him.
 The mosque is located in Lucknow and is counted among the most spectacular architectural marvel of the country.
 It took 14 years to build this mosque.
 The mosque is built with small bricks called Lakhnawi bricks.
 Bhool Bhulaiya is a major attraction that is having 1000 passages along with 489 identical doorways that goes up and down.

 Built-in 1648 by Mughal emperor Shah Jahan for her daughter Jahanara this beautiful shrine houses a central nave with a single dome with two colonnaded halls on both sides.
 The architecture of the mosques includes two square chambers with crowned domes, small rooms, arch entrances towards the courtyard.
 The mosque also houses with the tomb of renowned Sufi saint Sheikh Salim Chisti.
 One can enjoy visiting this place during Agra day tours.

 6. Jamali-Kamali Mosque in Delhi

 Delhi has been under the reign of various Muslim dynasties and thus it is obvious that one can find various Muslim shrines in Delhi.
 People on their Delhi tourism love visiting all historical monuments and among all Jamali Kamali mosque in Delhi also plays an important role.
 It was built in 1528-29 with Red Sandstone.
-With marble faceds, garden area, large courtyard, a prayer hall with central arch with domes is the major attraction of the place.
+With marble faces, garden area, large courtyard, a prayer hall with a central arch with domes are the major attraction of the place.